-Interested in linking to "Electricity is hot"?
+Interested in linking to "High-tech material handling"?

 You may use the Headline, Deck, Byline and URL of this article on your Web site.
 To link to this article, select and copy the HTML code below and paste it on your own Web site.

 By Sheila Kennedy, contributing editor

 View related content on PlantServices.com